exakat/exakat-docs/Reference/Rules/Complete/SetClassRemoteDefinitionWithTypehint.rst

    }

    function foo(x $a) {
-       // This links to class x, method bar(), thanks to the typehint. return $a->bar();
+       // This links to class x, method bar(), thanks to the type. return $a->bar();
    }